sebastienroy/shutter_speed_tester/DevelopmentStories.md

 ### acceptance criteria
-The system detects the rising and falling edges of the shutter The system computes the time differences between
+The system detects the rising and falling edges of the shutter The system computes the time differences between rising and falling edges

 ### Bibliography